Roland Orzabal: Early career

-After the release of their third album, The Seeds of Love (1989), Smith and Orzabal split in 1991.
-Orzabal continued recording under the Tears for Fears name, releasing the albums Elemental (1993) and Raoul and the Kings of Spain (1995).
+After the release of their third studio album, The Seeds of Love (1989), Smith and Orzabal split in 1991.
+Orzabal continued recording under the Tears for Fears name, releasing the studio albums Elemental (1993) and Raoul and the Kings of Spain (1995).
 As Tears for Fears, Orzabal and Smith released Everybody Loves a Happy Ending in 2004.
-After almost a decade in development, the band's seventh album, The Tipping Point, was released in February 2022.
+After almost a decade in development, the band's seventh studio album, The Tipping Point, was released in February 2022.